-Boston Baked Cod with Lemon and Wine is amazingly quick, crispy and flaky cod recipe!
-Easy to prepare and ready in less than 30 minutes in one pan.
-Perfect for quick weeknight dinners!
+Buttery Boston Baked Cod is amazingly quick, crispy and flaky cod recipe!
+Crusted with bread crumbs instead of Ritz crackers & baked under the broiler, it's easy to prepare and ready in less than 30 minutes.

 - To begin with, simply sauté some fresh onions in butter and olive oil.
 Then add juice of a fresh lemon and a splash of dry white wine to the pan with onions.

-- Now you will prepare the crumb topping for the cod filets.
+- Now you will prepare the crumb topping for the cod fillets.
 This breading mixture consists of bread crumbs and fresh parsley.
-Perfect for white fish!
-Whether deep fried or baked.
+Perfect for white fish, whether deep fried or baked.

 - You will add cod fillets on top of the onions and parsley and spread the topping evenly over the fish

-- Bake until a crispy finish at 400 F. for 20 minutes!
+- Bake under the broiler until a crispy finish at 400 F. for 20 minutes!

 Pesto Shrimp Fettuccine in White Wine Sauce